-X. The Grand Jury4
+8.10 The Grand Jury

-A. Purpose of the Grand Jury
+8.10.1 Purpose of the Grand Jury

 A grand jury is an independent body that operates under the supervision of a district court judge and under the direction of an AUSA.
-From your point of view, a grand jury performs two essential functions.
+A grand jury performs two essential functions.